awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 ## Creating a Trail in the Console<a name="creating-a-trail-in-the-console"></a>

  You can configure your trail for the following:
-+ Specify if you want the trail to apply to all regions or a single region\.
++ Specify if you want the trail to apply to all Regions or a single Region\.
 + Specify an Amazon S3 bucket to receive log files\.
 + For management and data events, specify if you want to log read\-only, write\-only, or all events\.